Zorgbijjou/golang-fhir-models/README.md

 # Golang FHIR Models

+**This is a fork of https://github.com/samply/golang-fhir-models with support for polymorphic types and several fixes.**

 This repository contains a FHIR® R4 models for Go.
 The models consist of Go structs for each resource and data type.
 The structs are suitable for JSON encoding/decoding.

 ## Features